anzilsystems/beba-laravel-sdk/README.md

 # beba Shipping API

 This is a Laravel library for implementing Pickup and Delivery Services in in Kenya and Ghana on the `beba` API.
+The package uses REST API that is documented on this [link](https://www.pikieglobal.com/docs).
 This is developed on sandbox (testing) mode.
-To go live contact `Anzil Software Ltd` on <api@anzilsystems.com>.
+To go live contact `Anzil Software Ltd` on <api-feedback@pikieglobal.com>.

 ### Introduction